Lahti-University-of-Technology/full-stack-course/material/ethics.md

 These files are optional.
 If there is any question about authorship or ethics and these are not present or are incomplete, the burden shifts to you.
 I will freeze grades, audit the work, and apply deductions or a zero if you cannot justify your submission.

-- `ATTRIBUTION.md` (alternately, `CREDIT.md`): list libraries, tutorials, snippets, people, and any code you did not write originally.
+- `ATTRIBUTION.md`: Attribution is your credit list.
+Libraries, tutorials, snippets, people, and any code you did not write originally.
 Include links and licenses.
 - `AI_USAGE.md`: list tools, prompts, exact outputs you kept, and the edits you made.
 Minimal entry format:

 ```text